travel centre logo-01

 The climate is typical of a semi-desert country where droughts are a regular occurrence.
 September to April the day temperatures in the inland vary from approximately 15°C to 35°C, whilst the coastal regions may vary between 12°C and 22°C - at night it may cool down considerably.
 During the winter months: May - August, day temperatures of 7°C to 28°C can be expected throughout.
 At the coast dry, hot east weather may occur at times in the winter months.
 Rainfall season occurs from October to April.

 Namibia is an all-year-round wilderness destination.
 There are certain seasons such as the months November to March for birding with the migratory birds visiting.
 December to May is good for botany, when the vegetation is green and when most plants are in flower.
+See details on safari seasons in Namibia here.

 CAPITAL:

-The capital city Windhoek is situated 1,650 meters above sea level in the central highlands of the Khomas region.
+The capital city Windhoek is situated 1,650 meters above sea level in the central highlands of the Khomas Region.

 ELECTRICITY: